BLOG

 Future of DAOs

-DeFi is in its growing phase, and it requires a governance model similar to DAO governance to facilitate its framework and workflow in a better manner.
-DAOs are a break from the centralized past and present of business organizations.
-DAOs envision a collective organization owned and managed by its members where all of them have a voice.
-While they are not ubiquitous yet, DAOs seem to be picking up steam with many businesses.
+DeFi is in its growing phase and requires a governance model similar to DAO governance to facilitate its framework and workflow better.
+In addition, DAOs are a break from the centralized past and present of business organizations.
+Also, DAOs envision a collective organization owned and managed by its members where all of them have a voice.
+While they are not ubiquitous, DAOs seem to be picking up steam with many businesses.

 Want to develop a DAO model?